Learning extremal graphical structures in high dimensions: Background

-In this case, the limit $\g Y$ is necessarily a multivariate Pareto distribution, and conversely any multivariate Pareto distribution appears as a limit; see \citet[][Proposition 6]{EV20} for a more formal statement.
-Note that the margins of $\g X$ are standardized via a marginal transformation, so this is really an assumption on the extremal dependence structure of $\g X$.
-The notation $ F(\g X) \not\leq 1-q$ means that at least one component of the vector $F(\g X)$ exceeds $1-q$, equivalently at least one component $X_j$ of $\g X$ exceeds its high marginal quantile $F_j^{-1}(1-q)$, $j\in V$.
-The above limit can thus be interpreted as a model for realizations of $\g X$ with at least one extreme component.
+holds at all continuity points $\g x \in \mathcal L$ of $\Prob(\g Y \leq \cdot)$, we say that $\g X$ is in the domain of attraction of ${\g Y}.$ In this case, the limit $\g Y$ is necessarily a multivariate Pareto distribution, and conversely any multivariate Pareto distribution appears as such limit; see \citet[][Proposition 6]{EV22} for a more formal statement.
+Since $F$ standardizes the margins of $\g X$, this is an assumption on the extremal dependence structure of $\g X$.
+The notation $ F(\g X) \not\leq 1-q$ means that at least one component of the vector $F(\g X)$ exceeds $1-q$, or equivalently at least one component $X_j$, $j \in V$, of $\g X$ exceeds its high quantile $F_j^{-1}(1-q)$.
+The limit~\eqref{eq:mPdlimit} can thus be interpreted as a model for realizations of $\g X$ with at least one extreme component.

-There are several other popular objects that are routinely used to describe tails of multivariate random vectors.
-For instance, one can show that~\eqref{eq:mPdlimit} implies existence of the limit

-The function $L$ is called the stable tail dependence function of $\g X$ and is a popular object in the study of multivariate extremes \citep{H1992,EKS2012,fougeres2015}.
-The link between the distribution of $\g Y$ and $L$ is given by the relation
+The class of multivariate Pareto distributions is very rich and contains many parametric sub-families that are used for statistical modeling.
+In fact, it is equivalent to the class of extreme value copulas \citep{seg2010}.
+We discuss two examples here and refer to \cite{seg2010} for a more extensive list.
+A classical model with only one parameter is the extremal logistic model \citep{T1990}. \begin{ex}[Extremal logistic model] The extremal logistic distribution with parameter $\theta\in(0,1)$ is a multivariate Pareto distribution with density

+\end{ex} One of the most popular models of multivariate Pareto distributions is the H\"usler--Reiss family \citep{HR1989}. \begin{ex}[H\"usler--Reiss model] The family of H\"usler--Reiss distributions is parametrized by a symmetric, strictly conditionally negative definite matrix $\Gamma$ in the cone

+Equivalently, the model can be parametrized by the positive semi-definite precision matrix $\Theta = (P (-\Gamma/2) P)^+$, where $P = I_d - \mathbf{1}\mathbf{1}^\top /d$ is the projection matrix onto the orthogonal complement of $\mathbf{1}$, and $A^+$ is the Moore--Penrose pseudo-inverse of a matrix $A$; see \cite{H21} for details.
+The H\"usler--Reiss distribution is then defined through its density